monselda/Project-Windows-Assistant/README.md

 • Tapado, Edward Hannes M.

 # Introduction
-  With the advancements and breakthroughs made in technology in the current generation, AI or Artificial Intelligence is widely being utilized to aid humans in further towards improving the lives of individuals through technology.
-Creating a machine with AI nowadays have several purposes, some AIs are industrial purposes like creating machines with the aid of AIs to make it adapt to certain environments, an example of this is Curiosity - the rover that was sent to Mars to explore the crater Gale.
-Next, some are utilized for human services, like Alexa, she can help with searching for information in the net without typing, set reminder all with Voice Recognition.
+  With the advancements and breakthroughs made in technology in the current generation, AI or Artificial Intelligence is widely being utilized to aid humans towards improving the lives of individuals through technology.
+Creating a machine with AI nowadays have several purposes, some AIs are used for industrial purposes such as creating machines.
+With the aid of AIs to make it adapt to certain environments.
+An example of this is Curiosity - the rover that was sent to Mars to explore the crater Gale.
+Some other AIs are utilized for human services, like Alexa, she can help with searching for information on the internet without typing.
+Also can set reminder with using just voice recognition.
 For this project the group of students have created a simple AI that can help users with some basic necessities while using their pesonal computers.

 # Purpose
 • To help organize calendar reminders